-Continue to develop their movement, balancing, riding (scooters, trikes and bikes) and ball skills.

-Use large-muscle movements to wave flags and streamers, paint and make marks.
+WALT continue to develop our movement, balancing, riding (scooters, trikes and bikes) and ball skills.
+WALT use large-muscle movements to wave flags and streamers, paint and make marks.

-Start taking part in some group activities which they make up for themselves, or in teams.
+WALT start taking part in some group activities which we make up for ourselves, or in teams.

-Increasingly able to use and remember sequences and patterns of movements which are related to music and rhythm.
+WALT increasingly able to use and remember sequences and patterns of movements which are related to music and rhythm.

-Match their developing physical skills to tasks and activities in the setting.
+WALT match our developing physical skills to tasks and activities in the setting.

-Choose the right resources to carry out their own plan.
+WALT choose the right resources to carry out our own plan.
 For example, choosing a spade to enlarge a small hole they dug with a trowel.

-Collaborate with others to manage large items, such as moving a long plank safely, carrying large hollow blocks.
-Use one-handed tools and equipment, for example, making snips in paper with scissors.
+WALT collaborate with others to manage large items, such as moving a long plank safely, carrying large hollow blocks.
+WALT use one-handed tools and equipment, for example, making snips in paper with scissors.

-Use a comfortable grip with good control when holding pens and pencils.
+WALT use a comfortable grip with good control when holding pens and pencils.

-Show a preference for a dominant hand.
+WALT show a preference for a dominant hand.